Tenet: The ending explained and all your questions answered

 Why Sator?

 Sator grew up in the Soviet Union in a small community acting as a "closed" or "secret" city with sensitive facilities, such as nuclear research sites with a plutonium production plant.
 Sator was in the right place at the right time as a teenager, when he dug up a piece of the Algorithm in the rubble of his home in Siberia.
-The unknown agency buries time-reversed gold bars that Sator digs up for payment.
+The scientist in the future who created the Algorithm has been hiding the pieces back in time, realizing no one should have the technology.
+The unknown agency charges Sator with recovering the pieces and dropping the finished Algorithm into the "dead drop" in his nuked home town, where they'll find it centuries from now.
+The agency buries time-reversed gold bars that Sator digs up for payment.

 Who saved the Protagonist at the opera house?